Ydeh22/computational-photonics-1/README.md

 # computational-photonics
-An introductory exploration into the modelling and analysis of photonics devices with Python.
+An introductory exploration into the modelling and analysis of photonic devices with Python.